stormalf/chibicc/README.md

 ## release notes

 1.0.23        Improvement: diagnose overflow in integer constant expression #96  from @pmor13.
 Fixing issue with old C style (K&R) when parameters order don't correspond to parameter definition.
 Adding \__LINE__ in parse.c in all error_tok messages.
 Removing \__builtin_memcpy \__builtin_memset macro from preprocess.c that causes segmentation fault on zlib project.
 Adding other tests from @cosmopolitan.
 Adding \__GNUC__ macro and fixing all issues caused by this defined macro.
 Defining _Pragma macro that does nothing to keep compatibility with \__GNUC__.
 Fixing regression on struct members.
 Fixed on test case from curl.
 Renaming GNUC_compatibility to 1.0.23.
 Managing store_gp with size 16.
+Fixing issue with curl.
+Fixing last issue with curl due to sizeof_int and sizeof_long not taken in account (adding them in stddef.h).

 ## old release notes